ppetrovtv/pine_script_docs/source/appendix/HOWTOs.rst

     // the x axis location will be the last bar (newest bar) plotchar(val, size=size.normal, location=location.absolute)

-    // fill the background of the 5 day lookback window range with aqua color bgcolor(leftborder and not rightborder ? color.aqua : na, transp=70)
+    // fill the background of the 5 days lookback window range with aqua color bgcolor(leftborder and not rightborder ? color.aqua : na, transp=70)

 Count bars in a dataset